DPIclimate/broker/readme.md

 ### Reverse proxy

-A reverse proxy is required to terminate TLS connections for webhooks, the REST API, and the MQTT broker. [nginx](https://www.nginx.com/) works well, and configuration details are provided in [doc/ngix.md](doc/ngix.md).
+A reverse proxy is required to terminate TLS connections for webhooks, the REST API, the management webapp, and the MQTT broker. [nginx](https://www.nginx.com/) works well, and configuration details are provided in [doc/ngix.md](doc/ngix.md).

 ### Normalised message format